-To build a bait trap, place 6 to 12 ounces of nontreated sorghum seed in a 4-inch wide by 6- to 8-inch deep hole in the soil.
+To build a bait trap, place 6 to 12 ounces of nontreated sorghum seed in a 4-inch-wide by 6- to 8-inch-deep hole.
 Cover the hole with soil, and mark the trap with a stake.
-Covering the trap location with a 4- by 4-foot sheet of black plastic warms the soil and makes trapping more effective.
+Covering the trap location with a 4- by 4foot sheet of black plastic warms the soil and makes trapping more effective.
 At least 2 weeks before planting, install one trap for each 10 to 20 acres.
 Two weeks later, examine the grain in the trap and count the wireworms.
 Also, growers may thoroughly examine soil samples 1 foot square by 4 inches deep.
 If you find one wireworm larva per square foot or two or more larvae per bait trap, treat either seed or soil with insecticide.

-Lindane applied as a seed or planter box treatment effectively controls wireworms.
-Information on seed treatment procedures is contained in the section on seed treatment.
-Gaucho®-treated seed also is labeled for wireworms.
-Applying some insecticides in furrow at planting also may control wireworms.
+Information on seed treatment procedures is in the section on seed treatment.
+Seed treated with Gaucho® or Cruiser® also is labeled for wireworms.

+Table 1.
+Suggested insecticides for control of wireworms.